scottshipman/3rdpartysolutions/README.md

 Regarding the Google Maps API...having some trouble getting google to not restrict API calls from localhost.
 As time allows, I'll work further on this, however the code is correct.

+## Update

+I dont think the google maps API is going to work out because of localhost referrer.

+So, added a multi-step form with javascript management and a simple chart.js bar chart.

+## Disclosures
+- I didnt do much to architect js and css, with task runners (webpack, yarn, npm  etc).
+That would be my next step.
+- When data was needed, I just hardcoded it.
+With more time, I would demonstrate the handoff of data from the backend to the frontend, either with api endpoints (ajax), or other dynamic param passing into livewire.
+The Welcome widget demonstrates the standard blade method of dynamic data.
+But my preference would have been to call an api, return json, then use a js method to pass data into the widget.
+-